Casvad/alda_project_1/readme.md

 16. City: The city where the vehicle is registered.
 17. Department: The department (administrative region) where the vehicle is registered.
 18. VehicleType: The type of vehicle (e.g., sedan, SUV, truck).
 19. EngineSize: The size of the vehicle engine.
-20. VehicleClass: The class of the vehicle (e.g., compact, mid-size, luxury).
+20. WheelDrive: The type of wheel drive (e.g., 2WD, 4WD).
-21. WheelDrive: The type of wheel drive (e.g., 2WD, 4WD).
+21. LastMaintenanceDate: The date of the vehicle's last maintenance.
-22. RegistrationStatus: The status of vehicle registration (e.g., active, expired).
+22. NumberOfSeats: The number of seats in the vehicle.
-23. TaxPaymentStatus: The status of vehicle tax payment.
+23. NumberOfDoors: The number of doors in the vehicle.
-24. LastMaintenanceDate: The date of the vehicle's last maintenance.
+24. GPSInstalled: Indicates whether the vehicle has a GPS system installed.
-25. NumberOfSeats: The number of seats in the vehicle.
+25. EmissionStandard: The emission standard the vehicle complies with.
-26. NumberOfDoors: The number of doors in the vehicle.
+26. SafetyRating: Safety rating of the vehicle.
-27. GPSInstalled: Indicates whether the vehicle has a GPS system installed.
+27. InsuranceCoverageType: Type of coverage in the vehicle insurance.
-28. EmissionStandard: The emission standard the vehicle complies with.
+28. EstimatedMarketValue: Estimated market value
-29. SafetyRating: Safety rating of the vehicle.
+29. VehicleStatus: IN_USE,SELLING,MAINTENANCE
-30. InsuranceCoverageType: Type of coverage in the vehicle insurance.
+30. AccidentHistory:

 Taken from ChatGPT